algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 In Web3, dApps and traditional systems will be increasingly more interconnected.
 It is not difficult to imagine users consuming services both from a dApp and a traditional system simultaneously.
 In that case, a user should be authenticated first through traditional SSOs, and then connecting their blockchain wallet.
 A better approach should enforce a single SSO procedure.

-This ARC provides the standard to authenticate users leversging on their Algorand accounts, and withour relying on credentials verification.
+This ARC provides the standard to authenticate users leveraging on their Algorand accounts, and without relying on credentials verification.

 ## Specification